hyperifyio/goresearch/FEATURE_CHECKLIST.md

 * [x] Manifest extensions — Record the ordered tool-call transcript (names, args hash, result digests) in the embedded manifest for third-party audit.

-* [x] Docker Compose local stack — Provide docker-compose.yml with services: research-tool, searxng (default search), llm-openai (local OpenAI-compatible LLM server), and stub-llm (for tests).
-Use a dedicated bridge network, named volumes for http\_cache, llm\_cache, and reports, and Compose profiles: dev (tool+searxng+llm), test (tool+stub-llm), and offline (tool only, cache-only mode).
+* [x] Docker Compose local stack — Provide docker-compose.yml with services: searxng (default search).
+Use a dedicated bridge network and example overrides.
+Local LLM containers and stub-LLM are intentionally not provided.

 * [x] Research tool container — Add a minimal Dockerfile for the CLI with a non-root user, pinned base image, labels (org.opencontainers), build args for version/commit, and an entrypoint that reads config from env/flags.
 Mount ./reports and ./cache as writable volumes.
 Include healthcheck that runs a quick “--dry-run” and exits 0 on success. (added `Dockerfile` with distroless non-root runtime, healthcheck, volumes; added `internal/app/buildinfo.go` for ldflags)

-* [x] OpenAI-compatible LLM server container — Include a generic llm service (image pinned by digest) exposing an OpenAI-compatible /v1 API.
-Allow model path/ID and quantization via env, mount a models volume, and add a readiness healthcheck on /v1/models.
-Make the tool depend\_on this service becoming healthy. (pinned image digest, healthcheck, models volume, and healthy dependency added; static config test `internal/devops/compose_test.go` verifies requirements)
+* [ ] OpenAI-compatible LLM server container — Not applicable; use an external LLM endpoint instead.
+The repository does not ship a local LLM container.

 * [x] SearxNG container — Add a searxng service (image pinned by digest) with mounted settings.yml, custom User-Agent, reduced concurrency, and safe rate limits.
 Expose internal URL to the tool only via the Compose network (no public port by default).
 Healthcheck /status page.
 (2025-08-10)
     - Also provide non-Docker options: Homebrew and Python venv setup; add file-based provider for offline/no third-party dependency operation.